 Junaid, a university lecturer in English and U.S. Fulbright scholar, was kept in solitary confinement for years and sentenced to death in 2019 for posting derogatory comments about Muhammad.
 The first lawyer who took on his case was shot dead in 2014.

-In December 2019, after five long years of litigation, Junaid Hafeez, a professor at Bahauddin Zakariya University in Multan, Pakistan, was sentenced to death on a charge of blasphemy.
-This came at the end of more than five years in solitary confinement.
+In December 2019, after five years of litigation, Junaid Hafeez, a professor at Bahauddin Zakariya University in Multan, Pakistan, was sentenced to death on a charge of blasphemy.
+This came after more than five years in solitary confinement.
 He was 27 upon his initial detention and 33 when he received his sentence.

 "The case was an open case where nothing was proved against my brother.
 The judge has given this decision under fear while ignoring all arguments and facts." - Jawad Hafeez, Junaid's brother

 Junaid was a Fulbright scholar who attended Jackson State University in Mississippi before returning to Pakistan to teach.
 His father argues there was a contingent of Islamist students who held disdain for Junaid’s liberalism and conducted a vigorous campaign to portray him as a blasphemer.
-This, according to Junaid’s father, is the origin of his son’s charge.
-Certainly, in the wake of this turmoil, Junaid’s new label lost him his job and housing at the university.
+This, according to Junaid’s father, is the origin of his son’s charge, costing him his job and housing at the university.

 According to his lawyer, the day before his sentencing, Junaid was in a very good mood.
 After the end of the long-awaited trial, nearly all observers agreed that the prosecution failed to prove their case.
-This, of course, did not matter.
-Junaid’s family maintain that the judge rendered his verdict not out of respect for the law and the facts of the case but for fear of retribution from a zealous mob.
+Nonetheless, he was convicted and handed a death sentence.
+Junaid’s family believe that the judge rendered his verdict only because he feared retaliation in the form of mob violence from Islamic fundamentalists.

 Pakistan: outrage over death sentence for 'blasphemous' lecturer - The Guardian